NEWS & EVENTS

 Library of Congress - Thomas jefferson Building - Washington D.C.

-Click here for Event Schedule & Free Registration
+Click here for Information

 Join us as we recognize Post-Traumatic Stress (PTS) Awareness Month with a series of art demonstrations and conversations about using the arts to manage PTS and Military Sexual Trauma (MST).
 Held in collaboration with Uniting US, a veteran-focused nonprofit arts organization, this six-session series will feature a wide range of artistic disciplines, including painting, fiber arts, woodworking, metalcraft, writing, music, comedy and more.
 Each session will include a 30-minute artist *talk, allowing you to gain a deeper understanding of the effects and management of PTS and MST.
 The presentations will be live at the Library of Congress Thomas Jefferson Building.